 After my time in service, I again checked into teaching.
 The going salary for teachers at the secondary level was $8400/ year.
 Back in 1966 I was making $12,000/year installing carpet three days a week.
 Mmmmmmm!
 Yep, it was a no brainer!
 In the fall of 1969 I went to work for the man who had taught me to install carpet.
 He had opened up a carpet store while I was in the service.
 I worked for this dealer for seven years.
 I was promoted to sales manager, and was making a living.
 I saw many changes in the industry both in the product, and in the way the product was sold.

 For various reasons I had decided that in order to go any further in the carpet business I was going to have to open my own dealership.
 In April of 1976 my wife and I opened Carpet Classics in Tigard, OR.
 Our goal was to keep it simple.
 We were determined to keep the business at a level where we could really serve our customers.
 I had learned from working for a large dealer that many complaints involved lack of communication between customer and salesperson.
 My goal at Carpet Classics was to run our business with the customer’s interests in mind.
-This method must be working because after thirty six years we’re still here, and our business is mostly repeat customers.
+This method must be working because after forty-two years we’re still here, and our business is mostly repeat customers.
 We specialize in quality installation and the newest in carpet technology.
-Our focus in on carpet, and carpet sales account for over 90% of our business.
+Our focus is on carpet, and carpet sales account for over 90% of our business.
 We also sell some of the new LVT waterproof wood look flooring, and some laminate flooring.
 We no longer install sheet vinyl flooring.
 I have decided that in 2018 I will be retiring from the floor covering business.
 For now, our showroom is open by appointment only, and every Saturday from 11 am to 3 pm.
 You will be able to take advantage of our “Cash N Carry” pricing during our final months of operation.

 Before there was the “guru” I did some of the very first “info-mercials” in our business.
 Check out this one from 1985: